What Is CPM? Definition, Formula, Examples, and When to Use It

 Potential for low-quality traffic

-Since payment is based on impressions, there is no guarantee that users will reach the funnel to actually interact with the brand.
-This means that while you can get a wide reach, you can never predict the quality of traffic for sure.
-If your ads are being shown to users who are not interested in your product or service, conversion rates may be low.
+Since payment is based on impressions, there is no guarantee that users will actually interact with the brand.
+While CPM can provide broad reach, it does not guarantee traffic quality.
+If your ads are shown to users who are not interested in your product or service, conversion rates may be low.

 Josh Sebo COO of OfferVault